varunkumardev/amitmerchant1990.github.io/_posts/2020-02-18-using-register-shutdown-function-instead-desctructor-php.md

 ## A Parctical Usecase

 Many PHP frameworks use this approach for special cases.
 For instance, Laravel uses `register_shutdown_function()` [here](https://github.com/illuminate/console/blob/master/Scheduling/CallbackEvent.php#L65) in `Illuminate\Console\Scheduling\CallbackEvent` in order to remove the mutex for the event no matter what happend to the event.
-They probably used `register_shutdown_function()` for the issue with desctructors I've mentioned above
+They probably used `register_shutdown_function()` for the issue with desctructors I've mentioned above.

+## In Closing

+The `register_shutdown_function()` method is clearly not the replacement to the destructors but would turn out to be helpful in certain scenarios.
+Hope you liked this article and learned a thing or two.

+Until next time!